 In June of 1979, the Des Moines Civic Center opened its doors to the public.
 A magnificent structure was designed by the Des Moines architectural firm of Charles Hebert & Associates.
 The Civic Center features a 76-foot wide by 28-foot high proscenium stage, which is the focal point for a fan-shaped continental seating area that accommodates an audience of 2,735.
 Audiences enjoy excellent sight lines with this seating design and no seat is farther than 145 feet from center stage.
 Two spectacular, triangle-shaped lobbies with 50 foot ceilings, glass walls, skylights and walkways complete the public areas of the building.
 The Civic Center also has a flexible performance and meeting space called the StonerTheater.
 Located on the ground level of the Civic Center, the theater seats as many as 200 people.

 Today Des Moines Performing Arts still functions as a private, not-for-profit corporation.
 It has become the cornerstone of Des Moines' downtown redevelopment.
-Des Moines Performing Arts is the performing home of the Des Moines Symphony, Drama Workshop, and Stage West.
+Des Moines Performing Arts is the performing home of the Des Moines Symphony and Drama Workshop.
 Since opening in 1979, the Civic Center has been host to major Broadway touring companies, performers and groups.
 It is nationally recognized as an excellent facility in which to perform.